2009 Heilongjiang mine explosion: Response

 A Chinese official said rescue efforts were being impeded by gas and debris from collapsed tunnels.
-The death toll makes it the worst accident of its type within the past two years.
+The death toll made it the worst accident of its type within the past two years.
 While hope for those trapped was fading, a Chinese official stated that the effort was still a rescue operation.
 San Jingguang, a mining company spokesman stated that "if we haven't found them, to us that means they are still alive."

 Chinese Vice-Premier Zhang Dejiang visited the site to inspect rescue efforts on the afternoon of November 21, while General Secretary of the Chinese Communist Party Hu Jintao and Premier of the State Council Wen Jiabao are both said to have "made instructions on the rescue work".
 Both have also expressed condolences for those killed.
 Meanwhile, Li Zhanshu, the governor of Heilongjiang called for increased safety standards in Chinese mines, and the provincial work safety bureau vowed to step up its mining reform programme.

 Chinese television initially reported that the death toll was 31.
 It later reported the number of dead had more than doubled over the extremely cold night.

-As a result of the accident, the director, vice director and chief engineer of the mining company are reported to have been removed from their individual posts.
+As a result of the explosion, the director, vice director and chief engineer of the mining company are reported to have been removed from their individual posts.
 The Chinese state prosecutor is investigating the possibility that criminal negligence was responsible for the disaster.
 Chinese media reported on November 23, 2009, that an investigation had concluded poor management was to blame for the incident.
 Relatives of the deceased also claimed on November 23 that officials did not notify them of the accident.